xiongsiting/ARESELP/README.md

 ## Examples of Results
 ![Stratigraphy](result-strat.png)

 Figure 1.
-The RRRAG isochrones from MacGregor's study.
+The RRRAG isochrones from MacGregor et al.'s study.

 ![Comparison](result.png)
 Figure 2.
 Comparison  of  the  traced  englacial  layers  from  radio  echogram  from  MCoRDS  data (frames 19-21 from segment of 20110329\_02)